isb-cgc/readthedocs/docs/source/sections/webapp/Variable-Favorites.rst

 - Name your new favorite; you can create many favorites and use them later when working with workbooks.

 - Select attributes and features for your variable list by performing one or more of these actions:

+  - Select a data set (program) from the **Select Data Set** drop down list.
+This will display features for that data set under the **COMMON** and **CLINICAL SEARCH** tabs.

-  - *Common Filter Selection* - Click on a program to display relevant filters (attributes and features) under the **COMMON** tab.
+  - *Common Filter Selection* - Filters (attributes and features) that are fairly common across programs are displayed under the **COMMON** tab.
+Changing the data set will change the list of available filters.

     * Check the checkbox adjacent to each feature that you are interested in.
 They will display in the **Selected Variables** panel.
-(Note that checking these filters will also check the filters under the under programs, if they are on that list.)

-  - *Clinical Filter Feature Search* - Click on a program and then click the  **CLINICAL SEARCH** tab.
-This filter allows the user to search by any clinical feature in the selected program that is present in the most recent data uploaded for that program.
+  - *Clinical Filter Feature Search* - Click the  **CLINICAL SEARCH** tab.
+This filter allows the user to search by any clinical feature in the selected data set (program).
+Changing the data set will change the list of available filters.

     * Enter one or more characters in the **Feature Search** field.
 A list of features containing these characters displays.
 Select a feature from the list and it will display in the **Selected Variables** panel.